Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with all levels of staff up to management level and is intended to help participants develop better problem solving and decision making skills, and encourage analytical thinking.
+This course has been designed for use with all levels of staff up to management level and is intended to help participants develop better problem solving and decision making skills, and encourage analytical thinking.

 You may also want to ensure that refreshments are available throughout the course and that there is sufficient space in the main training room for all participants to be comfortable.